Los Angeles to Newport Beach

 The GPS guided us through Hollywoodland to the infamous “Hollywood” sign, up the twisting road past quirky houses somehow anchored to the sides of the mountain, overlooking the smog of Los Angeles.

-Having climbed as high as we could go, we took a few pictures, watched a lone coyote leisurely make its way down the hill before finding our own way back down, past Grauman’s Chinese Theatre and finally on, through dense traffic, to the Santa Monica Pier
+Having climbed as high as we could go, we took a few pictures, and watched a lone coyote leisurely make its way down the hill before finding our way back down, past Grauman’s Chinese Theatre, and finally on, through dense traffic, to the Santa Monica Pier

 We walked the rough, thick boards to the end of the pier where a Rihanna wannabe was hoping to be discovered, and the lights of the Ferris wheel were beginning to shine.